Ink and Identity: Reading Hakka Narratives through Calligraphy

 Individuals living in close proximity gradually formed settlements, establishing communities across various parts of the island, primarily in Hsinchu, Miaoli, Taoyuan, Hualian, and Kaohsiung.
 Here, they nurtured and preserved their distinct identity, language, and traditions within the rich tapestry of Taiwan’s diverse culture.

-In Hakka culture, the written word carries profound significance, evident in their studios, temples, and the “Cherish-Words Tower (“xi zi ting” or “jing zi ting”), an oblation furnace served to advocate Hakka’s deep reverence for the written word.
+In Hakka culture, the written word holds profound significance, reflected in their studios, temples, and the so-called xiziting or jingziting — an oblation furnace that symbolises Hakka people’s reverence for the written word.

-In Inscription on the Written Paper Burner in Meinong, Chen Chun-Kwang (陳俊光)(1963—) recounts the origin of the Cherish-Words Tower, written paper burner”, a traditional structure erected as a facility for collecting discarded papers with writing, with annual ceremonies for centralised incineration.
+In Inscription on the Written Paper Burner in Meinong, Chen Chun-Kwang (陳俊光)(1963—) recounts the origin of the these traditional “written paper burner.”
+These furnaces were built to collect discarded papers with writing, and each year, the community gathers for a special ceremony to burn them, honouring the written word.

-The written paper burner in Meinong, Kaohsiung, believed to have been founded in the mid-18th century during the reign of Emperor Qianlong (1763-1795), was built through community donation.
-Towards the bottom of Chen’s hanging scroll is a baimiao (outline) drawing of the written paper burner.
+This furnace in Meinong, Kaohsiung, believed to have been established in the mid-18th century during the reign of Emperor Qianlong (1763-1795), was funded through community donations.
+At the bottom of Chen’s hanging scroll is a baimiao (outline) drawing of the written paper burner.

 Inscription on the Written Paper Burner in Meinong by Chen Chun-Kwang (陳俊光)